UPDATED: Likely payouts for Nick and Nate Diaz, nearly 50 UFC stars and champs revealed - Exclusive

 As a side note: Most of the discrepancies seem to be with the women’s strawweight division.
 That may be the result of the TUF season in 2014, were 12 women were supposedly paid the equivalent of two purses for competing.
 These additional payouts seems to have been included in the total number of bout compensations for that year, as the Internal Zuffa Bout Compensation includes more bouts in 2014 than were actually fought.

-That being said, here’s we saw after doing a deeper dive into the document.
+That being said, here’s what we saw after doing a deeper dive into the document.

 Headliner bonuses